gramineproject/gramine/Documentation/devel/features.md

 # Gramine features

-> :warning: This is a highly technical document, intended for software engineers with knowledge of
+> ⚠ Highly technical document intended for software engineers with knowledge of OS kernels.
-> OS kernels.

-> :construction: This is a living document.
+> ⛏ This is a living document.
 The last major update happened in **Feb 2023**.

 Gramine strives to **support native, unmodified Linux applications** on any platform.
 The SGX backend additionally strives to **provide security guarantees**, in particular, protect against a